My first multi-chapter fiction. Hope you'll like it! This is CC non-compliant.

 Lazy applause from the Slytherin table was heard the moment the sorting hat had shouted, "SLYTHERIN!" for him.
 He had found himself being congratulated by his seniors, all saying, "Welcome Home, Malfoy" but he hadn't shared their sentiments.
-He had a very bad feeling that he would be known for his last name only.
-He'd feared that he'd end up having cronies as his friends, becoming what his father had become at Hogwarts.
+He'd had a very bad feeling that he would be known for his last name only.
+He'd feared that he'd end up having cronies as his friends, taking exactly like his father.
 Which hadn't been what he wanted.

-He'd felt truly lost until the hat shouted, "SLYTHERIN" for Albus Potter.
-He had been grinning from ear to ear as Albus sat on the table, looking terrified.
+He'd felt truly lost till the hat shouted, "SLYTHERIN" for Albus Potter.
+He had been grinning from ear to ear as Albus sat on the table across, looking stumped and terrified.
 Scorpius had smiled at him, which Albus had returned tentatively.
 Soon, they'd become fast friends, chattering non-stop over the food.
-The next day, Scorpius had found himself another friend, in the form of a hot-tempered, feisty Gryffindor called Rose Weasley, who had joined them at their table for breakfast next morning, and since that day, there had been no looking back.
+The next morning, Scorpius had found himself another friend, in the form of a hot-tempered, feisty Gryffindor called Rose Weasley, who had joined them at their table for breakfast, and since that day, there had been no looking back.

 Hogwarts had found its new Golden trio.
 And the resemblance with the previous Trio was uncanny.

-Albus was the leader, and a knack of getting into trouble with Scorpius, an adventurous streak which could put any Gryffindor to shame and the unwanted attention because of his name.
-The similarity between Harry and Albus Potter did not end at the looks only, however, there was no lunatic dark wizard after Albus's life.
+Albus was the leader, and had a knack of getting into trouble.
+He had an adventurous streak which could put any Gryffindor to shame, and also attracted unwanted attention because of his name.
+The similarity between Harry and Albus Potter did not end at the looks only.

-Scorpius was the charmer, the witty one of the group, with Quidditch skills and looks to die for.
+Scorpius was the charmer, the witty one of the group, with Quidditch skills and looks to kill for.
 Unlike Ron, he never really longed for attention, but just once in a while he wanted to be known as a good Malfoy.

 Rose was the voice of reason, with knowledge and talent that matched her mother's, and Quidditch Skills inherited from her father.

-She and Scorpius had played against each other as Seeker for their respective houses.
-Rose had joined the Gryffindor team in her second year, whereas Albus (as a chaser) and Scorpius had joined the team in their first year itself as Chaser and Seeker respectively.
+The three were also a part of their respective House Quidditch Teams.
+Rose had joined the Gryffindor team in her second year as a Seeker, whereas Albus and Scorpius had joined the team in their first year itself as Chaser and Seeker respectively.

 Rose and Scorpius kept a record of their wins against each other and were tied at two-all before the seventh year.
 The last Quidditch match had been the decider.
-Hugo, the Gryffindor Keeper had swallowed the snitch, and somehow had managed to spit it right in Rose's hands, who had been trying to get it out of him, to avoid death due to suffocation.
-Rose caught it the moment it flew out of his mouth.
+Hugo, the Gryffindor Keeper had swallowed the snitch, and somehow had managed to spit it right in Rose's hands, who had been trying to get him to throw up.

 But he never did.
 It was just because he loved seeing her so happy.
-Her ocean blue eyes sparkled making them look like bright sapphires.
 He couldn't bear seeing her cry.
 A tear from her eye would make him want to rip the world apart, and hunt the person down responsible for her tears.
 She was one of the best people he knew in his life, and knew that she deserved the best kind of happiness in the world.

-Scorpius knew Rose always felt conflicted, having them as her best friends.
-She felt very lucky to be in their company as they always looked out for her.
-In school, Rose did vent out her frustration on being treated like a pathetic little girl who could not stand up on her own feet.
-More than once the both of them had been victims of her infamous outbursts.
+Scorpius knew Rose had always felt conflicted, having them as her best friends.
+They had a habit of getting carried away when it came to protecting her.
+Which eventually led to Rose venting out her frustration, on multiple occasions.
 Rose Weasley in a temper was the last person you'd want to cross.
 But that did not stop them from loving her, and vice-versa.
 They were incomplete without each other.
 They were a little family.

-Everyone at Hogwarts believed that the word family applied to Scorpius and Rose, in a totally different manner.
+Everyone at Hogwarts had believed that the word family applied to Scorpius and Rose, in a totally different manner.
 Rumours were rife about their alleged relationship, from being star crossed lovers to being best friends in love.
 Initially, both had taken the whole thing as a joke, believing it to blow over soon.
 But it was only a matter of time before the teasing and the immense belief the population had about them got on their nerves.
 Roxanne Weasley had even enchanted a mistletoe to follow them till they kissed.
-And when they finally did, the news had reached their parents mysteriously and the howlers they had received had shaken them up, causing them to announce that they'd hex anyone who teased them about each other.
+And when they finally did, the news had reached their parents mysteriously and the howlers they had received had shaken them up, causing them to announce that they'd hex anyone who teased them about the other.

-Albus once was stupid enough to state that they both reminded him of Rose's parents whenever they bickered.
+Albus once was careless enough to state that they both reminded him of Rose's parents whenever they bickered.
 He couldn't walk straight for a whole week.

 Even though, there were no feelings, Scorpius knew one thing.
 Rose meant to him more than any girl at Hogwarts, any girl in his entire life.
-He knew he wasn't in love with her but he honestly couldn't imagine life without her.
-Even though there were quite a few girls he dated at Hogwarts, none of them lasted long enough because they were all sick of being second to the Weasley flower, nicknamed so lovingly by his fans.
+He wasn't in love with her but he honestly couldn't imagine life without her.
+Even though there were quite a few girls he dated at Hogwarts, none of them lasted long enough because they were all sick of being second to her.
+And they were.
+She was his priority.

 Everyone believed that they had the similar plans after school.
 Albus and Scorpius definitely did.
 Both wanted to be Aurors.
 It was a bit of a surprise for everyone at first that Scorpius had chosen to be an Auror as well, especially when he had already been offered to play for various league teams.
 Scorpius knew he wanted to do something worthwhile, something to show that he wasn't just another Malfoy.
 Rose, however, had wanted to work as a Healer, which had taken the boys by surprise because they had expected her to go for the Ministry.
 She had reminded them that since they were going to work as Aurors, someone had to be there to take care of them in case they lose a vital organ.